GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Models of cosmology and GW sources astrophysical population

 \subsubsection{Redshift-independent mass models}

-For the redshift-independent mass models, we include scenarios with only (a) a Truncated power-law model without smoothing (i.e. there is a sharp cut-off at low mass values), (b) a broken power-law model with smoothing, (c) a power-law+Gaussian peak model with smoothing (d) a model with power-law+multipeak Gaussian model with smoothing.
-All parameters are in Tab.~\ref{tab:parameters}.
+For the redshift-independent mass models, we include scenarios with only (a) a truncated power-law model without smoothing (i.e. there is a sharp cut-off at low mass values), (b) a broken power-law model with smoothing, (c) a power-law+Gaussian peak model with smoothing (d) a model with power-law+multipeak Gaussian model with smoothing.
+All parameters are listed in \tabacro~\ref{tab:parameters}.

 The redshift independent models are motivated by the current studies of the rates and population of the GW sources from nearly ninety GW sources discovered by the LVK collaboration \citep{Abbott_2021,https://doi.org/10.48550/arxiv.2111.03634}.
-For these mass models, the code creates a mock sample of the GW sources which follows the underlying distribution of both the companion masses $m_1$ and $m_2$ accordingly to the form \citep{Talbot_2018,Abbott2020b,Virgo:2021bbr,LIGOScientific:2021psn}
+For these mass models, the code creates a mock sample of the GW sources which follows the underlying distribution of both the companion masses $m_1$ and $m_2$ according to \citep{Talbot_2018,Abbott2020b,Virgo:2021bbr,LIGOScientific:2021psn}:

 where $\Phi_m$ refers to all the population parameters not related to cosmology and $p(m_2 |m_1, \Phi_m)$ is the distribution of $m_2$, conditioned on the constraint $m_1\geqslant m_2$, and $S$ is the function used to smooth the lower end of the mass distributions, taken as a sigmoid.
-For the model without smoothing, $S=1$. \citep{https://doi.org/10.48550/arxiv.2111.03634}
+For the model without smoothing, $S=1$. \citep{https://doi.org/10.48550/arxiv.2111.03634} is considered. {The functional form of each of these terms is provided in Appendix \ref{app:1}.}